 {\tabulinesep=1.2mm }

-In this paper, the conjectures concerning the nine notable pairs of patterns marked with an asterisk ($*$) in Table 1 are proven as theorems.
+In this paper, the conjectures concerning the nine notable pairs of patterns marked with an asterisk ($*$) in Table \ref{conjectures} are proven as theorems.
 The OEIS sequence A001700 consists of the binomial coefficients ${2k-1 \choose k}$, and the OEIS sequence A001764 consists of the 3-Catalan numbers $\frac{1}{2k+1}{3k \choose k}$, making these classes easier to enumerate since we have relatively simple closed formulas counting them.
 Additionally, the sequence A001003 counts the little Schr\"oder numbers, which have been well studied.
 The sequences A001764 and A127632 also count $\mathcal U_{2k+1}(312, 1342)$ and $\mathcal U_{2k+1}(231, 4132)$, respectively, as proven in \cite{main}.

-Starting in Section 4, these nine classes are enumerated one by one.
+Starting in Section \ref{almost}, these nine classes are enumerated one by one.
 For each, the general structure of the permutations in the class is found by decomposition based on pattern avoidance.
-Then, using this structure, the class is enumerated, either by direct counting, bijection with a previously-counted class, or, as the title of this paper suggests, by bijection with certain types of lattice paths.
-Lattice paths were studied as early as the late $19^{\text{th}}$ century to solve \textit{Bertrand's ballot problem} \cite{ballot} via a bijection with Dyck paths \cite{dyck}, a type of path that, as mentioned before, is central to the methods in \cite{main} and will appear later in this paper.
-Since then, they have grown to become a crucial concept in math, computer science, statistics, and physics.
-See \cite{paths} for an overview of this history.
+Then, using this structure, the class is enumerated, either by direct counting, bijection with a previously-counted class, generating functions, or, as the title of this paper suggests, bijection with certain types of lattice paths.
+Lattice paths were studied as early as the late $19^{\text{th}}$ century to solve \textit{Bertrand's ballot problem} (see \cite{ballot}) via a bijection with Dyck paths in \cite{dyck}.
+Since then, they have grown to become a crucial concept in math, computer science, statistics, and physics; see \cite{paths} for an overview of this history.
+Dyck paths, as mentioned before, are central to the methods in \cite{main} and will appear later in this paper.
 The bijections concerning lattice paths in this paper rely strongly on a fascinating natural analog between the conditions on uniquely sorted permutations and the conditions on certain types of lattice paths.